cch1/drcfg/README.md

 ### About the drcfg zookeeper node namespace

-When using the `def>` macro, drcfg stores values in ZooKeeper at the path `/drcfg/<ClojureNamespaceParent>/.../<ClojureNamespaceChild>/<ClojureVarName>` where the namespace components are derived from the dot-separated namespace hierarchy of the module invoking the macro.
+When using the `def>` macro, drcfg stores values in ZooKeeper at the path `/drcfg/<ClojureNamespaceParent>/.../<ClojureNamespaceChild>/<ClojureVarName>` where the namespace components are derived from the dot-separated namespace hierarchy of the *ns* value when invoking the macro.

-When using the deprecated `def>-` macro, drcfg stores values in zookeeper at the path `/drcfg/<*ns*>/<varname>` where `*ns*` is the namespace of the module that defines the var.

-When using the `def>-` or `def>` macros, drcfg will also create a `.metadata` zookeeper node under the defined node containing any var metadata (hopefully including a doc string as described below).
+When using the `def>` macro drcfg will also create a `.metadata` zookeeper node under the defined node containing any var metadata (hopefully including a doc string as described below).
 If no metadata is provided, the node is not created.
 Note that normal metadata on the reference object contains the ZooKeeper Stat data structure.

 ### drcfg usage